 Now a highly decorated team of theater professionals is seeking to harness that special feel in the context of musical theater.
 This fully staged "preview production" runs through July 29 and is not open to national press review.
 Its official premiere is in April 2013 at New York’s Playwrights Horizons.

 "I’m really going to be looking at whether some of those cinematic flourishes that the film has can be matched in a theatrical way," says director Michael Greif on the phone from Williamstown a few hours before the first technical rehearsal.
 (The show’s early rehearsals were in New York.)
-"That’s something that’s really going to happen in front of an audience -- the excitement about investigating some of those things (now that) we have a level of design
+"That’s something that’s really going to happen in front of an audience -- the excitement about investigating some of those things (now that) we have a level of design elements in place."

 The creative team has collected a lot of hardware for its work in the theater.
 Greif won the Obie award (and captured one of his three Tony nominations) for his direction of the original Broadway production of "Rent."
 One of his other Tony nods came for his direction of "Grey Gardens," for which the score writers of "Far From Heaven" -- Scott Frankel and Michael Korie--were also nominated.
 The book is by Richard Greenberg, who won a Tony for his 2003 play, "Take Me Out," his second work to be short-listed as a finalist for the Pulitzer Prize.